- Step1 (A) ESTABLISH HOTEL CONFIGURATION identifying all the areas where OS&E is required.

 - Client monitors the logistics, tracking and deliveries to warehouse and then hotel.

-(G) Receipt of goods and installation (normally by Client)
+Step7 (G) Receipt of goods and installation (by Client/Owner/Hotel).

 It is essential that a strict control be exercised on the delivery of material to the project.